Kelowna: History

 On August 6, 1969, a sonic boom from a nearby air show broke a quarter million dollars worth of glass, injuring six people.
-The destruction was caused by a member of the United States' Blue Angels during a practice routine for the Kelowna Regatta festival when the pilot accidentally broke the sound barrier while flying too low.
+The destruction was caused by a member of the United States Blue Angels during a practice routine for the Kelowna Regatta festival when the pilot accidentally broke the sound barrier while flying too low.

 On November 25, 2005, the First Ministers and National Aboriginal Leaders signed the Kelowna Accord, which sought to improve the lives of Indigenous peoples.

 Kelowna celebrated its centennial in May 2005.
-The same year, construction began on the new five-lane William R. Bennett Bridge to replace the three-lane Okanagan Lake Bridge, as part of a plan to alleviate traffic problems during summer tourist season.
+The same year, construction began on the five-lane William R. Bennett Bridge to replace the three-lane Okanagan Lake Bridge as part of a plan to alleviate traffic problems during the summer tourist season.
 The new bridge was completed in 2008.

 On July 12, 2021, a crane suffered a catastrophic failure while being dismantled at a construction site located at St. Paul Street near Bernard Avenue in downtown Kelowna.
-Part of the crane struck a nearby office building and seniors home.
-The city declared a local state of emergency and area residents were evacuated.
+Part of the crane struck a nearby office building and a seniors home.
+The city declared a local state of emergency, and the area's residents were evacuated.
 Five people were killed in the collapse: four construction workers and one person in the office building.

 Wildfires

-In Kelowna many seasonal wildfires have occurred over the years.
+In Kelowna, many seasonal wildfires have occurred over the years.
 Some significant fires warranting evacuations and/or causing damage are listed below: